corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.md

 6. Wait for the network to be ready with:
 `corda-cli network wait -n solar-system`

-7. Check the CorDapp's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
+7. Check the network's status using [Corda CLI](../../../../../en/platform/corda/5.0-dev-preview-1/corda-cli/overview.md):
 ```
 corda-cli network status -n solar-system
 ```

-  You'll be able to see the status of the node.
+  You'll be able to see the status of the nodes.
 The nodes are up and running when their status is `Ready`.

 {{< note >}}
 Take note of the `HTTP RPC port` for each node.
 You will use these later when you [test the CorDapp using Swagger UI](#test-the-sample-cordapp-using-swagger-ui) or [Corda Node CLI](#test-the-sample-cordapp-using-corda-node-cli).
 {{< /note >}}

-8. Install the application on the network using Corda CLI.
+8. Install the CorDapp on the network using Corda CLI.

 In Corda 4, this process was much more involved.
 Now you can install the application on the network with a single command:
 ```